jilavsky/SAXS_IgorCodeDocs/docs/source/Irena/Important.rst

 Unload the macros
 -----------------

 When you want to pass Igor experiment to someone without Irena installed, it is good idea to remove the Irena from current experiment.
 Removing the macros itself is achieved by selecting “Remove Irena package”, the very last item in the last “SAS” submenu.
-This will unload macros and put back in the “Macros” menu command to load Irena macros in teh future.
+This will unload macros and put back in the “Macros” menu command to load Irena macros in the future.

 .. index:: Data naming convenition; Introduction